dart-lang/pana/README.md

-# pkg_clean
+# pana

-A sample command-line application.
+Is your package "clean"?